Japanese Healthcare System and Health Insurance in Japan

 JNTO Emergency Guide

 JNTO provides guides for multilingual hospitals outside of Tokyo.
-The search engine on the website allows visitors to choose the prefecture where they are staying to help narrow down the best location.
-There’s also a PDF guide available that lists various symptoms you can use when describing your ailments.
+The website’s search engine allows visitors to choose the prefecture where they are staying to help narrow down the best location.
+A PDF guide that lists various symptoms you can use when describing your ailments is also available.

 Japan Health Information for English-Speaking Clinics and Hospitals in Japan

-Japan Health Information is a free online service that provides help in finding English-speaking clinics and hospitals in Tokyo and other major cities.
+Japan Health Information is a free online service that helps people find English-speaking clinics and hospitals in Tokyo and other major cities.
 They also provide informational guides on sexual, mental, and child health services.

 Our guide about English-speaking hospitals in Tokyo is quite handy for expats and foreigners visiting Tokyo.